Denmark is sequencing all coronavirus samples and has an alarming view of the U.K. variant

 A lab in Italy reported a cluster of the U.K. coronavirus variant.
 But that wasn’t enough to stop the spread.

-But the U.K. variant is spreading so quickly that Danish authorities project it will be the dominant strain of the virus in their country as early as mid-February.
+But the British variant is spreading so quickly that Danish authorities project it will be the dominant strain of the virus in their country as early as mid-February.

-That would put Denmark ahead of the United States, where the Centers for Disease Control warned Friday that the U.K. variant, known as B.1.1.7., could be prevalent by March.
+That would put Denmark ahead of the United States, where the Centers for Disease Control and Prevention warned Friday that the U.K. variant, known as B.1.1.7, could be prevalent by March.

 Danish officials say that as a result, daily coronavirus cases there could quadruple by the beginning of April.
-Charts from the public health institute project that in the worst case contagion scenarios, even with a strict lockdown in effect, cases would skyrocket.
+Charts from the public health institute project that in the worst-case contagion scenarios, even with a strict lockdown in effect, cases would skyrocket.

 “This period is going to be a bit like a tsunami, in the way you stand on the beach and then suddenly you can see all the water retracts,” as cases drop, Krause said.
 “Afterward, you will have the tsunami coming in and overwhelming you.”